helhum/typo3-crontab/README.md

 This package is made with the intention to at some point replace the current functionality in TYPO3 scheduler extension.
+It is in very early development stage, which means that not all features (especially UI wise) are implemented yet.
+Also currently this package does not work in Windows environments, as no POSIX functions (`posix_getpgid`) are available in this environment.

-It is in very early development stage.
-Testing and feedback is highly appreciated, but using it in production systems is at your own risk.
+Testing and feedback is highly appreciated, but (as always) properly test the extension before relying on it for production use.
-Especially the process handling, needs to be checked in more systems environments for reliability and security.
-Conceptual and breaking changes may happen any time on the master branch, so make sure you lock your dependencies properly.

 ## Current state

 * There is no user interface for adding tasks or removing tasks.
 You have to provide the configuration manually.
-* The scheduler extension is a requirement, as some assets and PHP classes are re-used.
-* You therefore have two backend modules looking very similar currently when installing this extension.
 * TYPO3 Console is a hard requirement
 * TYPO3 >=9.5.0 is a hard requirement.
 This may change later on in the development process (allowing TYPO3 8.7).
 * The extension only comes for composer installation.
 TYPO3 in non composer mode is currently not supported.
 * The command to execute scheduled tasks is `crontab:run`
-* start times, end times and single execution for scheduled tasks do not exist yet
+* start times, end times for scheduled tasks do not exist and likely will never be implemented

 ## Concepts (especially in relation to TYPO3 scheduler)